Market Review and Outlook

 - Post-Closing Obligations: Postclosing escrow or indemnification arrangements are rare.

-- Earnouts: Earnouts are unusual, although a form of earnout arrangement called a "contingent value right" is becoming more common in the biotech sector.
+- Earnouts: Earnouts are unusual, although a form of earnout arrangement called a "contingent value right" is not uncommon in the biotech sector.

-- Deal Protections: The negotiation battleground is the deal protection provisions—the exclusivity, voting agreement, termination and breakup fee provisions.
+- Deal Certainty and Protection: The negotiation battlegrounds are the provisions addressing deal certainty (principally the closing conditions) and deal protection (exclusivity, voting agreement, termination and breakup fees).

-The SEC plays a role in acquisitions involving a public company (unlike in private-private M&A transactions):
+The SEC plays a role in acquisitions involving a public company:

-- Form S-4: In a public-public deal, if the acquirer is issuing stock to the target's stockholders, the acquirer must register the issuance on a Form S-4 registration statement that is filed with (and possibly reviewed by) the SEC.
+- Form S-4: If the acquirer is issuing stock to the target's stockholders, the acquirer must register the issuance on a Form S-4 registration statement that is filed with (and possibly reviewed by) the SEC.

 - Stockholder Approval: Absent a tender offer, the target's stockholders, and sometimes the acquirer's stockholders, must approve the transaction.
 Stockholder approval is sought pursuant to a proxy statement that is filed with (and possibly reviewed by) the SEC.
 In addition, the Dodd-Frank Act generally requires public targets that seek stockholder approval to provide for a separate, non-binding stockholder vote with respect to all compensation each named executive officer will receive in connection with the transaction.